 I perform 4 of Pierluigi Billone's percussion solos.
 3 of them are on the Mani CD.

 Beautiful solo work by Tom Johnson.
-Nine Bells is a classic piece from Tom Johnson in which geometry, sound and movement melt together.
+Nine Bells is a classic piece of his in which geometry, sound and movement melt together.
 The nine bell plates are set up two meters from each other in a big square with three rows of three bells each.
 The performer walks or runs (the sound of the footsteps is also important) in between them in different geometrical patterns and plays the ensuing melodies.
 The audience sees and hears the patterns, some of which are like an Asian sword duel, a fast waltz, a funeral march or a starry night.
 My copper bell plates spin and reflect light when hit, giving an added visual and sound level to the performance.
 The piece is about 55 minutes.

 2 pianos 2 percussion and any variation thereof plus extra guests sometimes.
 Check out the Berlin PianoPercussion website for upcoming concerts